Collected guidance materials, manuals, and writing.

 I have invested a lot of time into writing guidance and developing training on the methods I use in monitoring, evaluation, and learning (MEL).

 I have worked with and train a lot of programme teams who are working internationally for the first time and need the basics, as well as seasoned MEL veterans who are hungry for better approaches.

-Below is a collection of the guidance, manuals, and thinking that I have written on everything from proper programme theory to participatory contribution analysis.
-Some of this will be simply expansive of known methods such as writing stories of change (though guidance on how to do this is surprisingly sparse) or strategy testing, but a lot of it is specific to my way of thinking and approaching MEL.
+Below is a collection of the guidance and thinking that I have written on everything from proper indicators to using different characters for learning engagements.
+Some of this will be simply expansive of known methods such as writing stories of change (though guidance on how to do this is surprisingly sparse) or strategy testing so I will be citing those really heavily as I am building on others’ thinking, but a lot of it is specific to my way of thinking and approaching MEL.
 I hope this is helpful for you too.